-Introduction of Harmonized System code in 1990s has largely replaced the Standard drawing up the national tariff, the revenue departments often specifies the rate of customs duty with reference to the HS code of the product.
+Introduction of Harmonized System code in 1990s has largely replaced the Standard International Trade Classification (SITC), though SITC remains in use for statistical purposes.
+In drawing up the national tariff, the revenue departments often specifies the rate of customs duty with reference to the HS code of the product.
 In some countries and customs unions, 6-digit HS codes are locally extended to 8 digits or 10 digits for further tariff discrimination: for example the European Union uses its 8-digit CN (Combined Nomenclature) and 10-digit TARIC codes.